Enable JavaScript to ensure website accessibility

 Museum of Geraldton

-The Exhibition Development Initiative is made possible through the Regional Exhibition Touring Boost with funding managed by Department of Local Government, Sport and Cultural Industries and from the Department of Primary Industries and Regional Development and delivered by ART ON THE MOVE.
+The Exhibition Development Initiative is made possible through the Regional Exhibition Touring Boost with funding managed by the WA Government and delivered by ART ON THE MOVE.